 Have you noticed that the grout or caulking in your bathroom is turning pink or the delicate shade of orange sherbet?
 Well, the good news is the cause isn't toxic mold.
 The bad news is that the cause is bacteria.
-Let's take a look at what's growing in your shower and how to remove it.
+Here's a look at what's growing in your shower and how to remove it.

 What Is "Pink Mold"?